argabp/SafeGeneral-ABB/README.md

 # SafeGeneral-ABB
-This app selects the database based on the user login.
+This application dynamically selects the database based on the user’s login.
+During startup, it may take additional time due to the execution of database seeders.
+Since the database is determined per user, the application uses HTML templates for generating reports.
+These templates are processed with Scriban and exported to PDF using DinkToPdf, with the output stored in a temporary directory.

+Because report generation and previewing are manual processes, the application also includes a scheduler that periodically cleans up the temporary directory to manage storage efficiently.

 ## Table of Contents